-Dean's List - Students in the B.A., B.F.A., and B.S. degree programs must achieve a 3.50 grade point average in 15 or more semester hours with no outstanding "I" grades to be placed on the Dean's List.
+Dean's List - Students in the B.A., B.F.A., B.S., and B.S.N. (pre-licensure) degree programs must achieve a 3.50 grade point average in 15 or more semester hours with no outstanding "I" grades to be placed on the Dean's List.
 Within the 15 semester hours, up to three semester hours may be in courses graded by "S-U." Where courses normally graded with "S-U" credit may preclude meeting the above guideline, students may petition the appropriate academic department at the time of registration to be awarded regular letter grades.
-Students in the B.B.A. and B.A.E. degree programs must achieve a 3.50 grade point average in 12 or more semester hours with no outstanding "I" grades.
+Students in the B.B.A., B.A.E., and B.S.N.
+(RN-to-BSN) degree programs must achieve a 3.50 grade point average in 12 or more semester hours with no outstanding "I" grades.
 The Dean's List is published at the end of each semester of the academic year.

-Presidential Honor Roll - Students in the B.A., B.F.A., and B.S. degree programs who accumulate 30 or more semester hours in regularly graded courses and achieve a 3.70 average in all work during the two semesters of an academic year will be placed on the Presidential Honor Roll.
-Students in the B.B.A. and B.A.E. degree programs must accumulate 24 or more semester hours in regularly graded courses and achieve a 3.70 in all work during the two semesters of an academic year.
+Presidential Honor Roll - Students in the B.A., B.F.A., B.S., and B.S.N. (pre-licensure) degree programs who accumulate 30 or more semester hours in regularly graded courses and achieve a 3.70 average in all work during the two semesters of an academic year will be placed on the Presidential Honor Roll.
+Students in the B.B.A., B.A.E., and B.S.N.
+(RN-to-BSN) degree programs must accumulate 24 or more semester hours in regularly graded courses and achieve a 3.70 in all work during the two semesters of an academic year.
 The roll is published in May of each year.